cabal-club/cable/readme.md

 `channel`      | `u8[channel_len] ` | channel name as a string of text
 `future`       | `varint`           | whether to include live / future state hashes

-Its `msg_type` MUST be set to `5`.
+`msg_type` MUST be set to `5`.

-This request expects 0 or more Hash Response messages in response, that pertain to posts that describe the current and/or previous state of the channel, depending on the request parameters set.
+A responder receiving this request MUST respond with 1 or more Hash Response messages, with only posts that relate to the current state of the channel.
+Requestors MAY discard hashes mapping to posts that do not contain relevant information.

-See section 5.3.3 for context on what comprises channel state.
-Chat messages are not included in responses to this request.
+See Section 5.3.3 for context on what comprises channel state.
+Chat messages MUST NOT be included in responses to this request.
+Clients MUST be able to handle the hashes of unexpected types appearing in responses, and MAY choose for themselves whether to discard them or not.

-`future` MUST be `1` or `0`.
-If `future = 1`, future channel state changes will be returned as they are produced, and the request will be held open indefinitely until a Cancel Request is issued.
-If `future = 0`, only the latest state posts will be included.
+`future` MUST be set to either `1` or `0`.

+If `future = 1`, the responder SHOULD respond with future channel state changes as they become known to the responder, and the request SHOULD be held open indefinitely on both the requester and responder side until a Cancel Request is issued by the requester, or the responder elects to end the request by sending a Hash Response with `hash_count=0`.

-If `future = 1` and a post that is part of the latest state for a channel is deleted, this request SHOULD immediately send the hash of the next-latest piece of state of that same type.
-For example, if the latest `post/topic` setting the channel's topic string is deleted with a `post/delete` post, the hash of the second-latest `post/topic` for that channel SHOULD be sent out.
+If `future = 1` and a post that is part of the latest state for a channel is deleted, the responder MUST immediately send the hash of the next-latest piece of state of that same type as a Hash Response.
+For example, if the latest `post/topic` setting the channel's topic string is deleted by its author with a `post/delete` post, the hash of the second-latest `post/topic` for that channel SHOULD be sent.

+If `future = 0`, only the latest state posts will be included, and the request MUST NOT be held open.

 ##### 6.2.2.6 Channel List Request